Religious Education

 Love is the doctrine of this congregation, the quest for truth is its sacrament, and service is its prayer.
 To dwell together in peace, to seek knowledge in freedom, to serve human need – this do we affirm and covenant with each other.

-Minister of Lifespan Religious Education
+Lifespan Religious Education

 mhenry@uucsr.org